 Content: This course is part of a series for OWP graduates interested in becoming writing coaches in schools/districts.
 Teachers will write narratives of school/teaching life, articles about theory and practice grounded in classroom lessons, opinion pieces about issues in the teaching of writing for publications.
 First class is a three-day writing retreat.
-Prerequisites: ED 592/ED 692, ED 594/ED 694.
-Restrictions: Consent of instructor.
-Credits: 3 semester hours.

-ED 698 Special Studies: New or Experimental Courses Content: In-depth study of a special topic offered by the graduate school for the first time or on a temporary basis.
+ED 698 Special Studies: New or Experimental Courses

+Content: În-depth study of a special topic offered by the graduate school for the first time or on a temporary basis.
+Prerequisites: None.